tock/book/src/key-setup.md

 For the first part of the tutorial, you'll need the Tock kernel loaded onto the nRF52840DK.
-We'll use a special version of the board that includes some code we'll use for the tutorial.
+We'll use a special version of the board that includes some code we'll use for the tutorial which is located in `boards/nordic/nrf52840dk_demo`.

-> **TODO**: WHAT IS THE PATH TO THE TUTORIAL nRF52840DK board in Tock?

-`cd` into the proper directory, then to compile the kernel, you can just type `make`.
+`cd` into the `nrf52840dk_demo` directory, then to compile the kernel, you can just type `make`.
 After that has completed, use `make flash` to upload the kernel to your board.